Best Gaming Monitor of 2017 – Reviews, Ratings and Comparisons

 Best Gaming Monitor of 2017 - The Experts' Pick

 Technology is becoming increasingly complicated.
-It becomes harder and harder to understand what is good and what is bad.
+It is becoming harder and harder to understand what is good and what is bad.
 What has good value and what is overpriced.
-We notice that gamers pay a lot of attention to the components inside of their computers (as they should) but often forger the peripherals.
+We noticed that gamers pay a lot of attention to the components inside of their computers (as they should) but often forget the peripherals.

 For a long time my personal monitor was a 10 year old monitor simply because I didn’t see a monitor worthy of my money.
 I would spend hundreds of dollars on new Ice Hockey skates and spend money on keyboards and mice.
 But the money was a forgotten part of my build.
 Then one of my friends came to my rescue and gave me a gift card to Amazon and told me to spend it on a monitor.
 Only a monitor.
 So I did and haven’t looked back since.
 Since that day I cannot understand how I survived with having the cutting edge of screen technology.
 We firmly believe that monitors are important, while I dismissed them for days, I have since joined the way of thinking here at the team.
 They are crucial to immersion.